nolan57/GPM.GANTT/docs/mvvm-integration.md

-# MVVM Integration Guide - GPM.Gantt
+# MVVM Integration Guide - GPM.Gantt v2.1.0

-This guide demonstrates how to effectively integrate GPM.Gantt with the Model-View-ViewModel (MVVM) pattern in WPF applications.
+This guide demonstrates how to effectively integrate GPM.Gantt with the Model-View-ViewModel (MVVM) pattern in WPF applications, including the advanced features introduced in version 2.1.0.

 ## MVVM Overview